lnformbu/aws-terraform-two-tier/README.md

 ![alt text](img/tfa.png)

+ > `Terraform cloud`

 ![alt text](img/tfa1.png)

 ---

-# Let's Verify All Resources Are Created Using the AWS Console
+# Verify All Resources Are Created In The AWS Console

 To ensure that all AWS resources are properly created, follow these verification steps: